 |Bridge in Fort Lauderdale.|

-The rapid-fire questions and answers we all share sitting at a table in either the Cafe al Bacio, the Oceanview Cafe or the Trellis restaurant have been as entertaining as it could be.
+The rapid-fire questions and answers we all share sitting at a table in either the Cafe al Bacio, the Oceanview Cafe, or the Trellis restaurant have been as entertaining as they could be.

 |Cargo ship at the port.|

-Oddly, we’ve met a number of passengers who know us from our site, many who’ve been following us for years, some finding Tom on Cruise Critic and others who’ve simply heard about our world travels.
+Oddly, we’ve met several passengers who know us from our site, many who’ve been following us for years, some finding Tom on Cruise Critic and others who’ve heard about our world travels.